-Romania has seen prices going up for everything in these past few years, and as a result, the monthly budget for students in Romania should increase.
+Romania has seen prices going up in these past few years, and as a result, students will spend more than ever if they want to study here.

 Breaking down the budget into categories, here is how much I believe a student needs each month for a decent life in the country, in one of the major University cities here, like Bucharest, Cluj Napoca or Timisoara: